Sumit-1988-git/Document_Assistant_using_Ollama_FastApi/README.md

 - Simple and intuitive web interface to interact with the assistant.
 -  **Customizable model selection**: Users can choose their own model for embeddings and answering queries.

+## Project Structure

+Here’s the structure of the project: interactive-document-assistant/

+│

+├── main.py                    # FastAPI app and endpoints for uploading PDFs and asking questions

+├── requirements.txt           # List of dependencies for the project

+├── Sample/                      # Contains the sample document to upload and application images

+    ├── short-stories-for-children.pdf # Example PDF for uploading and getting response

+    ├── Homepage.png

+    ├── QueryPage.png

+    ├──Responsepage.png

+└── README.md                  # Project documentation (this file)

 ## Requirements